DhruvaD1/CS225_Final_Project_OpenFlights/README.md

 David Lin (davidl16)

 ## Files and algorithms
-We organized our important files into two main folders, src and tests.<br /><br />
+We organized our important files into two main folders, src and tests.
+See the comments in individual files for more details.<br /><br />

 `src/parseInput.cpp`: Implementation of dataset parsing.
 Creates an adjacency list representation of airports using the `routes` dataset and a map of each airport to their latitude/longitude coordinates using the `data` dataset.